 XMPP services and clients are strongly encouraged to define and implement consistent policies regarding the registration, storage, and presentation of visually similar characters in XMPP systems.
-In particular, service providers and software implementers are strongly encouraged to use the policies recommended in [I-D.ietf-precis-framework].
+In particular, service providers and software implementers are strongly encouraged to apply the policies recommended in [RFC7564].